 1) Do you speak English? -Teach English Online

-If your an English teacher or if English is your native language than you already have the skill-set necessary to teach English.
+If you’re an English teacher or if English is your native language, then you already have the skill set necessary to teach English.

 Getting clients on your own can be a bit tricky.
 You can set up your own website to attract potential students or search classifieds for people looking for English teachers.